 Franklin Health Surgery

-Our team of physicians and a physician assistant, along with anesthesiologists, registered nurses, and surgical technicians are committed to ensuring that each of our patients receives high-quality care throughout the process, from consultation during surgery through the follow-up period.
+Our care team includes physicians, physician assistants, anesthesiologists, registered nurses and surgical technicians.
+We are committed to ensuring that each of our patients receives high-quality, compassionate care from consultation to surgery to follow-up.
+Services include:

 - Minimally invasive surgery